structurizr/java-quickstart/README.md

 ./gradlew run
 ```

-__Note__: In order to upload your model to structurizr.com through the web API, you'll need your own API key and secret.
-You can get these by signing up for a free account at [structurizr.com](http://www.structurizr.com) and creating a workspace after you've signed in.
+__Note__: In order to upload your model to Structurizr through the web API, you'll need your own API key and secret.
+You can get these by [signing up for a free account](https://www.structurizr.com/signup) and creating a workspace after you've signed in.